kellewic/llm/README.md

 # LLM Engineering
 I used these projects to learn more about LLM engineering.
 They're in completion order.

 Local models are on a VirtualBox VM with 24GB RAM and 16 CPUs.
+I started with 16GB RAM and 8 CPUs, but it struggled a lot.

 ## website_summarizer [🔗](website_summarizer)
 - Use OpenAI API to summarize web page content and return the summary in Markdown.